Fitch cuts US credit rating to AA+; Treasury calls it 'arbitrary'

 "This was unexpected, kind of came from left field," said Keith Lerner, co-chief investment officer at Truist Advisory Services in Atlanta.
 "As far as the market impact, it's uncertain right now.
 The market is at a point where it's somewhat vulnerable to bad news."

-Treasury 10-year futures rose slightly, indicating a lower yield, while the dollar moved lower against a basket of major currencies after the announcement.
-U.S. stock index futures had yet to resume trading.

-In a previous debt ceiling crisis in 2011, Standard & Poor's cut the U.S. top 'AAA' rating by one notch a few days after a debt ceiling deal, citing political polarization and insufficient steps to right the nation's fiscal outlook.
-Its rating is still 'AA-plus' - its second highest.
+In a previous debt ceiling crisis in 2011, Standard & Poor's cut the top "AAA" rating by one notch a few days after a debt ceiling deal, citing political polarization and insufficient steps to right the nation's fiscal outlook.
+Its rating is still "AA-plus" - its second highest.

-After that downgrade, U.S. stocks tumbled and the impact of the rating cut was felt across global stock markets, which were at the time already in the throes of a financial meltdown in the euro zone.
+After that downgrade, U.S. stocks tumbled and the impact of the rating cut was felt across global stock markets, which were at the time already in the throes of the euro zone financial meltdown.
 Paradoxically, U.S. Treasuries prices rose because of a flight to quality from equities.

 In May, Fitch had placed its "AAA" rating of U.S. sovereign debt on watch for a possible downgrade, citing downside risks, including political brinkmanship and a growing debt burden.